 According to the National Transportation Safety Administration, Illinois has one of the “best” DUI laws in the nation.
 There is little doubt that Illinois has one of the “toughest” DUI laws in the nation.
 There is no doubt that Illinois has one of the “most complex” DUI laws in the nation.
 In 2006, over 50,000 citizens had their licenses suspended or revoked based upon the State’s DUI laws.
 Many provisions of the laws are skewed against the driver and in favor of the prosecution of citizens for driving under the influence.
-As a result, it is important that citizens be informed of their basic rights while driving.
+As a result, it is essential that citizens be informed of their fundamental rights while driving.

 Driving after consuming alcohol is a perfectly lawful act – unless you are impaired – or have blood alcohol content above a relatively precise legally defined limit.